kevintruong/til/Synchronization/Synchronization,-Part-4:-The-Critical-Section-Problem.md

 Well atomic instructions are also prone to **spurious failures** meaning that there are two versions to these atomic functions a _strong_ and a _weak_ part,

-* Strong guarantee the success
+-Strong guarantee the success
-* Failure while weak may fail.
+-Failure while weak may fail.

 We are using weak because weak is faster and we are in a loop!
 That means we are okay if it fails a little bit more often because we will just keep spinning around anyway.